Bloc/android-source/foundation/20-inheritance/README.md

 Correct compilation errors as they are a result of modifications made by you.

-After it returns successfully, `cd` into the bin directory:
+After it returns successfully, `cd` to the bin directory:

 ```bash
 $ cd bin/